ktsn/birdseye/packages/@birdseye/snapshot/README.md

 $ node birdseye/capture.js
 ```

 It will store snapshot images in `birdseye/snapshots` for all component catalogs.
-You can visual regression test with the snapshots.
+You can run visual regression test with the snapshots.

 ### Snapshot Options